 From our lake lodge, we drove north to reach Queen Elizabeth National Park, Uganda’s second largest national park.
 Its extensive size requires several days to explore the two major sections; the first is in the south on the River Ishasha, a comfortable, budget-friendly lodging option set in the heart of the bush.

 The most obvious choice of activity at the River Ishasha is taking game drives in the nearby Queen Elizabeth National Park.
 Most guests come with a car and driver/guide, but the lodge can also provide these if needed.
-This entrance to Queen Elizabeth is most famous for its tree-climbing lions, spotted napping in branches in the afternoon, where they pass most of their time escaping the heat – quite a sight to see!
+This entrance to Queen Elizabeth is most famous for its tree-climbing lions.
+I spotted some napping in branches in the afternoon.
+They pass most of their time there, escaping the heat.
+It’s quite a sight to see!

-Other highlights of my trip here was dinner beneath the stars on the river’s edge, and bush camping, which involved taking a trek into the national park and camping alongside the wildlife; watching the sunset over grazing buffalo and being waken at dawn by the trumpeting of elephants is absolutely unforgettable.
+Other highlights of my trip here was dinner beneath the stars on the river’s edge.
+And bush camping, too, which involved taking a trek into the national park and camping alongside the wildlife.
+Being woken at dawn by the trumpeting of elephants is absolutely unforgettable.

 After a strenuous and cold few days hiking in the Rwenzori Mountains, we continued north to Papaya Lake Lodge, which offers the idyllic retreat at which to unwind.
 Papaya Lake Lodge is located outside of Fort Portal, nestled in verdant valleys of banana fields and surrounded by villages and crater lakes.
 Its unassuming location is perhaps one of my favorite features.